Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Albion Park - Macquarie Pass has 131 active public transport stops.
-These are served by buses via 51 routes, offering 748 weekly passenger trips in total.
-The average distance to the nearest stop for residents is 179 meters.
+Albion Park - Macquarie Pass has 131 operational public transport stops.
+These are served by buses via 51 distinct routes, offering a total of 748 weekly passenger trips.
+Residents' average proximity to the nearest stop is 179 meters.

 Frequently Asked Questions - Transport